-- Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Analyze and report on the benefits of the project, and submit to the CAM as part of the Final Report, including: - o How the project achieved the purpose of this solicitation. - An evaluation of the effectiveness of the business and technology model of EV charger deployment to specifically in serving MFH residents. - Cost effectiveness of charger installation and charging for MFH property owners and residents.

-- Benefits to disadvantaged communities and/or low-income communities and/or residents of affordable housing units. - The proposed project results in high benefit-cost score defined as the ratio of grams of CO2 equivalent reduction per dollar of CEC investment for the proposed project term and six years of operation. - Provide program metrics and data reports consistent with the GGRF Special Terms and Conditions, as applicable, in a format provided by the CAM upon request of the CAM within 15 working days of request.
+- Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Analyze and report on the benefits of the project, and submit to the CAM as part of the Final Report, including: - How the project achieved the purpose of this solicitation. - An evaluation of the effectiveness of the business and technology model of EV charger deployment to specifically in serving MFH residents. - Cost effectiveness of charger installation and charging for MFH property owners and residents. - Benefits to disadvantaged communities and/or low-income communities and/or residents of affordable housing units. - The proposed project results in high benefit-cost score defined as the ratio of grams of CO2 equivalent reduction per dollar of CEC investment for the proposed project term and six years of operation.

-- Quarterly data collected on charger installations and charger events including AB 126 Data Reports, submitted with Quarterly Progress Reports described in Task 1.5. - Analysis and reporting on the benefits of the project, included in the Final Report, described in Task 1.6 - GGRF Program Metrics and Data Reports (upon request)
+- AB 126 Data Reports - Quarterly data collected on charger installations and charger events, submitted with Quarterly Progress Reports described in Task 1.5. - Analysis and reporting on the benefits of the project, included in the Final Report, described in Task 1.6

-TASK 7 PROJECT FACT SHEET
+TASK 9 PROJECT FACT SHEET

-The goal of this task is to develop an initial and final project fact sheet that describes the CECfunded project and the benefits resulting from the project for the public and key decision makers.
-Benefits should include equity considerations and analysis from other products.
+The goal of this task is to develop an initial and final project fact sheet that describes the CEC-funded project and the benefits resulting from the project for the public and key decision makers.